 “(b)(1) The amount appropriated as the District of Columbia payment shall be deposited by the Office of the Chief Financial Officer in the appropriate separate fund comprising the Funds on the 15th and 30th day of every month (or, in a month with fewer than 30 days, on the 15th and last day of the month).
 Each such payment shall be equal to 1/24th of the full contribution amount due for the fiscal year, calculated as provided in section 133(a). “(2) In the next District of Columbia Retirement Board experience study, which shall be conducted no later than October 1, 2032, the Retirement Board shall examine whether the bi-weekly payment schedule established pursuant to paragraph (1) of this subsection has had an adverse impact on the Retirement Board’s cash flow or funding levels of the Funds.”.

-SUBTITLE D. WEST END LIBRARY/FIREHOUSE MAINTENANCE FUND

-Sec.
-7031.
-Short title.

-This subtitle may be cited as the “West End Library/Firehouse Maintenance Fund Repeal and Reversal Amendment Act of 2026”.

-Sec.
-7032.
-The tabular array in section 7142(a) of the Non-Lapsing Fund Transfers Act of 2025, effective December 6, 2025 (D.C.
-Law 26-55; 72 DCR 9825), is amended by striking the following row: